 You must download the Oracle JDBC Driver from the Oracle website and put the JDBC JAR file into the /usr/lib/hive/lib/ directory.
 For example, the version 6 JAR file is named ojdbc6.jar.
 To download the JDBC driver, visit the Oracle JDBC and UCP Downloads page, and click on the link for your Oracle Database version.
-Download the ojdbc6.jar file (or ojdbc8.jar, for Oracle Database 12.2).
+Download the ojdbc6. jar file.